-For solar professionals, these bills are an easy way to quickly understand how much energy a customer uses, which is a key factor in determining what size PV system will meet their needs.
-They also show how the local utility company calculates a customer’s electricity charges, which can have important design implications.
+For solar professionals, these bills are an easy way to quickly understand how much energy a customer uses, which is a key factor in determining what size PV system will meet their needs (the topic of our next installment in this series).
+These bills also show how the local utility company calculates a customer’s electricity charges, which can have important solar design implications.

-In this article, we explain the terms, sections, and calculations in an electricity bill and how these change when a customer installs solar.
-In the next article in our Solar PV Education 101 series, we explain how this information can be used to size a solar installation.
+In this article, we explain the terms, sections, and calculations in an electric bill — and how these variables change when a customer installs solar on their home or business.

-As you probably know, an electricity bill is a charge for the electricity a home or business consumes.
-This consumption is measured in units called kilowatt-hours (kWh) and customers are charged a per-kWh rate.
-These rates differ across utilities and are calculated differently depending on the customer’s “rate plan.”
-Rate plans specify the rules for how customers’ bills are calculated and utilities typically offer multiple types.
+An electricity bill is a charge for the grid power a home or business consumes.
+This consumption is measured in kilowatt-hours (kWh), and customers are charged a per-kWh rate.
+These rates differ across utility markets and are calculated differently depending on the customer’s “rate plan.”
+Rate plans specify the rules for how customers’ bills are calculated, with utilities typically offering multiple tiers and types.

-A customer’s rate plan will determine what is displayed in the different sections of their bill.
-It also impacts how much a customer pays; depending on their energy consumption patterns, customers may pay more or less for the same amount of energy under different plans.
+A customer’s rate plan will determine what is displayed in the different sections of their utility bill.
+It also impacts how much that user pays to their power provider every month, and by extension how much they can actually save by going solar.
+Depending on their energy consumption patterns, customers may pay more or less for the same amount of electricity under different utility rate plans.

 An electricity bill is broken down into several different sections, each of which provides important information.
-While the names and contents of each section often differ depending on the utility, we explain some of the most common sections below.
+While the names and contents often differ depending on the utility, we explain some of the most common sections below.

-This section shows the number of kWh the customer consumed during the billing period and the rate they pay per kWh.
-What is shown in this section and how it is formatted will change depending on the utility and rate plan.
+This section shows the number of kWh the customer consumed during the billing period — and the rate they paid per kWh.
+The information that’s included (and how it is formatted) will change depending on the utility and rate plan.

 Electricity Charges Breakdown

 The per-kWh rate shown in the “Bill Details” section is made up of many smaller charges.
 In addition to covering the cost of the energy consumed, some of these charges are used to maintain and upgrade the electric grid and to fund other state-sponsored energy initiatives.
-The names and amounts of these electricity charges vary by utility, but generally include a generation, transmission, and distribution charge.
+The names and amounts of these electricity charges vary by utility market, but generally include a:

 - Generation Charge: This charge supports the cost of producing the electricity used.

-- Transmission Charge: This charge supports the cost of transmitting electricity from power plants, over high-voltage lines and towers, to the distribution system.
+- Transmission Charge: This charge supports the cost of transmitting electricity from power plants, over high-voltage lines and towers, to distribution systems.

-- Distribution Charge: This charge supports the cost of the lower-voltage system of power lines, poles, substations, and transformers that connects to homes and businesses.
+- Distribution Charge: This charge supports lower-voltage system costs stemming from the power lines, poles, substations, and transformers that connect to homes and businesses.

 If you are interested in your utility’s additional electricity charges, visit their website for further information.

-Many utilities provide a monthly usage profile, showing a customer’s total consumption each month over the past year.
-This gives a good visual representation of how much energy they consume throughout the year and sometimes even compares the current year’s consumption to that of years past.
+Many utilities provide usage profiles that show a customer’s total monthly consumption over the previous 12 months.
+This gives a good visual representation of how much energy they consume annually.
+And some usage profiles even include previous years so that customers can track their consumption habits over longer time frames.

-- Minimum Delivery Charge: This is a charge that some utilities require solar customers to pay to support the cost of maintaining and upgrading the grid.
-This charge ensures that enough funds are available to maintain the grid in the case that solar customers produce enough energy to pay nothing for electricity.
+- Minimum Delivery Charge: This is a charge that some utilities require solar customers to pay to support the cost of electricity grid upkeep.
+This charge ensures that enough funds are available to maintain and upgrade the grid in situations where solar customers produce enough energy to pay nothing for electricity.

 Additionally, the timing of bills may change after installing solar, depending on the utility.
 Some utilities bill solar customers every month, while others bill on an annual basis.
-This annual statement is sometimes referred to as a “true-up,” and reconciles the customer’s energy production and consumption in a single statement at the end of a 12-month period.
+This yearly statement is sometimes referred to as a “true-up” and reconciles the customer’s energy production and consumption in a single statement at the end of a 12-month period.

-If you’re new to the solar industry, getting to know the nuances of electricity bills can be a helpful starting point for understanding other aspects of the solar design and sales process — like how to size a solar PV system (which we delve into in the next article in this series).
-As a utility customer, understanding your electricity bill is an easy way to identify potential savings and can help determine whether installing solar makes sense for you.
+If you’re new to the solar industry, understanding the nuances of electricity bills can be a helpful when navigating other aspects of the solar design and sales process — like how to size a PV system (which we delve into in the next article in this series).
+Whether as an installer or a utility customer, understanding electricity bills allows you to quickly identify potential savings and determine whether installing solar makes financial sense.